crytic/ethersplay/README.md

 60606040523615603d576000357c0100000000000000000000000000000000000000000000000000000000900463ffffffff168063b0f2b72a146041575b5b5b005b3415604b57600080fd5b605f60048080359060200190919050506061565b005b806000819055505b505600a165627a7a72305820c177a64bf54a26574918ddc2201f7ab2dd8619d6c3ee87ce9aaa1eb0e0b1d4650029
 ```

 Copy the ascii hex string, and then create a new file in Binary Ninja.
-Type into the file `EVM`, then right-click and select `Paste From -> Raw Hex`.
+Right-click and select `Paste From -> Raw Hex`.
 The output should look identical to the earlier example image.
 Save this file as `test.evm` and close it.
 Alternatively, paste the ascii hex string into a new text file, and run the `utils/convert_bytecode.py` on that file.

 `test.evm` can now be loaded into Binary Ninja.

+**Note:** The file must end in `.evm` to be recognized as an EVM bytecode binary file.

 ## Automatic analyses